Are you a blogger searching best blog post outline template?

 7 steps to prepare an outline for a blog post

-Step 1–define your purpose of writing the blog post outline and find who is your audience.
+Step 1–define your purpose for writing the blog post outline and find who is your audience.

 Step 2–Find the keywords you want to focus on the content of your blog.
 Use keyword research tools to find it better.